 The types of cheeses that contain Surface bacteria are soft cheeses with bloomy rinds or washed rinds.

 1.3 Propionic Acid Bacteria

-The Propionic Acid Bacteria is responsible for turning lactose (milk sugar) into propionic and acetic acids (fatty acids) which gives cheese its aroma.
+The Propionic Acid Bacteria is responsible for turning lactose (milk sugar) into propionic and acetic acids (fatty acids) which gives the cheese its aroma.